EN GANSKE SNILL MANN

 "The combination of Hans Petter Moland and Stellan Skarsgård is extraordinarily successful.
 The fact is there is good chemistry between the director and actor and Stellan Skarsgård has never been better as he carries the film, helped by a handful of veterans of Norwegian film." ...Geir Kamsvåg, Film & Cinema

-"It's a particular pleasure to see Skarsgård centerstage for a change after a long run of character roles in Hollywood fare, particularly the frothy likes of "Mamma Mia!" and "Angels and Demons," in which his talents have been a little wasted.
+"It's a particular pleasure to see Skarsgård centerstage for a change after a long run of character roles in Hollywood fare, particularly the frothy likes of 'Mamma Mia!' and 'Angels and Demons,' in which his talents have been a little wasted.
 He anchors 'Man' with morose docility, a gentleness per the title, that beautifully sets off the rest of the ensemble's flashier displays." ...Leslie Felperin, Variety

 "Charms with quiet humor...
 Stellan Skarsgård is irresistable in the role of Ulrik...
 His contrived raised eyebrows and timid body language portray a subdued man through precision acting, and sent this reviewer into fits of laughter time after time." ...Håvard Lund, OA Norway